yater/nek0.eu/site/posts/2018-04-14-Devlog:-Progress-with-"Tracer".md

 ---
-title: Devlog: Progress with "Tracer"
+title: "Devlog: Progress with \"Tracer\""
 author: nek0
 tags: english programming devlog
 description: The progress of nearly a month